armele/mctradepost-retro/README.md

 Not yet implemented: Industrial Sorting (+1 recycling processors per building level)

 ### Custom Items

-Marketplace Hut - Supports the Marketplace building and the Shopkeeper job.
+* Building huts associated with the buildings described above.
+* Souvenir - intended primarly to be sold at the marketplace, but may have decorative value.
-Advanced Clipboard - Just like the regular clipboard but with a button that filters the outstanding needs down to only those expected to be fulfilled by a player.
+* Advanced Clipboard - Just like the regular clipboard but with a button that filters the outstanding needs down to only those expected to be fulfilled by a player.
-Trade Coin - These coins can be minted from the marketplace by sneak-right-clicking your advanced clipboard on the Marketplace hut.
+* Trade Coin - These coins can be minted from the marketplace by sneak-right-clicking your advanced clipboard on the Marketplace hut.
 The hut must be upgraded, first!
 Trade Coins will (eventually) be used as the basis for triggering most Trade Post mod features.
 Coins can be used at a Wishing Well to trigger certain effects.

-A variety of items that support the Bartender's ability to serve at the resort.
+* A variety of items that support Guest Servcies and Bartender's ability to serve at the resort.

 ### Custom Blocks

-Marketplace Hut Block - Block implementation of the Marketplace building.

-Resort Hut Block - Block implementation of the Resort building.

-Recycling Hut Block - Block implementation of the Recycling Center.
+* Block implementations of the building huts.

 ### Configuration
 This mod supports the Neoforce configuration hooks, and can be configured in-game.
 These configurations are reasonably well described there.